From the U.S. to Francs:

 What This Is

-in letters, quiet updates, half-finished thoughts, and the occasional overshare.
+This is where the story lives as it unfolds…in letters, quiet updates, half-finished thoughts, and the occasional overshare.

 Sometimes we write.
 Sometimes we just open the door.